nagasella/esa/README.md

 Just like for queries, there are two different types of `apply` implementations:
 1. Apply a user-defined function to a table
-2. Use a cached apply object that can be called at runtime
+2. Use a cached apply object

 ### 1. Apply based on a function